-There is another reason why the DEP's proposed opt-in to CARB's ACT Program should not proceed - the proposed opt-in is not authorized under CAA section 177.
-The ACT Program as the DEP would adopt and implement it in New Jersey would not be "identical" to the ACT Program that CARB is implementing in California.
-The DEP admits as much, noting in its proposal that it intends to implement "a nearly identical program in New Jersey."
-(Proposal, p.11.)
-That does not pass muster under the CAA.
+There is another reason why the DEP's proposed opt-in to CARB's ACT Program should not proceed.
+The proposed opt-in is not authorized under CAA section 177.
+More specifically, the ACT Program as the DEP would adopt and implement it in Maine would not be "identical" to the ACT Program that CARB is implementing in California.

 CAA section 177 establishes a number of criteria that a State must meet in order to be authorized to adopt and enforce California mobile source standards.
 See 42 U.S.C. §7507.
 One of those criteria, discussed more fully below, is that the State must need to include the California standards in its SIP to meet the State's NAAQS-attainment obligations.
-New Jersey cannot meet that criterion.
+Maine cannot meet that criterion.
 Another criterion is that the State's adoption and opt-in process must result in the State having standards that "are identical to the California standards for which a [preemption] waiver has been granted."
 42 U.S.C. §7505(1).
 (Emphasis added.)
 The DEP's proposal does not satisfy the CAA's identicality requirement.